usc-isi-i2/kgtk/docs/import/import_framenet.md

 ## Examples

-Importing FrameNet can be done as follows (no arguments should be provided, as FrameNet is read through the NLTK package):
+Importing FrameNet can be done as follows (no inputs should be provided, as FrameNet is read through the NLTK package):

 ```
 kgtk import-framenet